Come visit us at

 Fill out the form to get more information on your program of interest, upcoming events, and how to become a Durham College student.
 By submitting your information below, you consent to Durham College contacting you via email and/or SMS with a minimum of 4 messages per month.
 You may withdraw consent at any time.

-This two semester General Arts and Science Liberal Arts Ontario Tech University Transfer pathway is designed for individuals interested in pursuing advanced standing into Year 2 of Ontario Tech’s Bachelor of Arts (Honours) in Criminology and Justice, Legal Studies, Community Development and Policy Studies, or Communication and Digital Media Studies.
+The two-semester General Arts and Science Liberal Arts Ontario Tech University Transfer pathway is designed for individuals interested in pursuing advanced standing into Year 2 of Ontario Tech’s Bachelor of Arts (Honours) in Criminology and Justice, Legal Studies, Liberal Studies, Community Development and Policy Studies, Psychology or Communication and Digital Media Studies.

 Graduates of this pathway who have completed the requisite courses with a minimum average grade of at least ‘B+’ (77-79 per cent), with no individual course below ‘B-’ (70-72 per cent), may apply for admission with advanced standing into Year 2 of the Bachelor of Arts (Honours) Liberal Arts degree programs.
 It is important to note that admission based on minimum admission requirements is not guaranteed, and that Ontario Tech will give preference to applicants with the best qualifications.

-Individual academic planning assistance is also offered by the student advisor, and students are strongly encouraged to meet with their advisor before selecting their courses.
+The student advisor offers individual academic planning assistance; students are strongly encouraged to meet with their advisor before selecting their courses.
 Some General Arts and Science courses are also transferable to other post-secondary programs.

 The courses listed below are for incoming students.
 If you are a current student, please refer to your program of study for the year you began your program.
 Your program of study can be found on MyDC.

 Courses, course descriptions and delivery formats are subject to change.